consumerio/api.consumernotebook.com/index.rst

    getting-started

-Then explore our REST API:
+Then explore our REST API resources:

 .. toctree::
    :maxdepth: 2